Submitty/submitty.github.io/_docs/instructor/log_files.md

 These logs record each time a user (successfully) logs in, or logs out, or uploads an assignment.

-_FIXME: CHECK PATH_

 ```
-/var/local/submitty/tagrading_logs/20170308_access.txt
+ /var/local/submitty/logs/access/<DATE>.log
 ```

-_FIXME: CHECK WHO HAS ACCESS TO THESE LOGS...  everyone, or only root?_
+_FIXME: CHECK/DOCUMENT WHO SHOULD HAVE ACCESS TO THESE LOGS...  everyone, or only root?_